Leoat12/toread-cli/ACTIONS.md

-> Note: In every action you will see thi symbol " | "and it means an alias of the action.
-So you can choose which want you want to choose the longer version or short one.
+> Note: In every action you will see this symbol " | "and it means an alias of the action.
+So you can choose which want you want to choose the longer version or the short one.

 #### # `saveArticle <url>`